-In the first case, Leibniz argues that passive machines could never think.
+Passive machines could never think.

 Perception, and what depends on it, is inexplicable in terms of mechanical reasons, that is, through shapes and motions (M17, 276b).

 Leibniz considers walking inside the mechanical parts of a thinking substance, like a brain.